Aliases for KAT7 Gene

 The protein encoded by this gene is part of the multimeric HBO1 complex, which possesses histone H4-specific acetyltransferase activity.
 This activity is required for functional replication origins and is involved in transcriptional activation of some genes.
 In both cases, the acetylation of histone H4 helps unfold chromatin so that the DNA can be accessed and replicated or transcribed. [provided by RefSeq, Oct 2016]

 GeneCards Summary for KAT7 Gene

 KAT7 (Lysine Acetyltransferase 7) is a Protein Coding gene.
 Diseases associated with KAT7 include Hemangioma Of Spleen and Ovarian Endodermal Sinus Tumor.
-Among its related pathways are Chromatin organization and Androgen receptor signaling pathway.
+Among its related pathways are Androgen receptor signaling pathway and Chromatin organization.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is KAT6B.